Richland, WA

 About Richland, WA

-Richland is a mid-sized city in Washington with a population of 61,912 residents.
-The median household income is $92,550 per year, which is above the national average.
-The median age in Richland is 36.4 years.
+Richland is a mid-sized city located in Washington with a population of 61,912 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $92,550 per year, which is 23% above the national median of $75,149.
+The median age of 36.4 years is close to the US median age of 38.9 years.

 How Richland Ranks in Washington